Gamemode4Dev/GM4_Datapacks/lib_player_heads/README.md

 #### Dynamic Restores
 Instead of specifying `item` you may specify `loot_table`, which contains a loot table resource location as a string (e.g. `'gm4_zauber_cauldrons:item/crystal/instant_health_v0'`).
 This should either be the loot table which is used to obtain the item in the first place.
 If both `item` and `loot_table` are specified, `loot_table` will take priority in versions of this library that support it.
 For backwards compatibility with older versions of this library you may therefore define both `item` and `loot_table`.

 However, the dynamic restore functionality should only be used as a last resort, as it comes with some downsides.
 Notably, all information except for the texture and the name of the player head is lost upon placing it down, so it is still **impossible** to store any useful information on the player head only.
-Additionally, player heads which use this dynamic data restore will not restore correctly if the corrosponding data pack is uninstalled.
+Additionally, player heads which use this dynamic data restore will not restore correctly if the corresponding data pack is uninstalled.
 The _dynamic_ restore system was specifically implemented to allow for unstackable player heads via attributes and should be limited to this or related use cases.

 ### More on Updating Player Heads